 Algae farms to offer a cheaper, renewable solution to cleaning wastewater

-A collaborative research project between the University of Bath and Wessex Water is investigating using algae as a natural and sustainable way to treat wastewater.
+A collaborative research project between the University of Bath and Wessex Water investigating using algae as a natural and sustainable way to treat wastewater.

 The University of Bath’s Water Innovation and Research Centre (WIRC @ Bath) and water utility company Wessex Water, have teamed up to create algae ponds to remove nutrients from wastewater, whilst also generating a valuable by-product.